aidanschang/Tic-Tac-Toe/README.md

 # Tic Tac Toe

 ## Overview
 This tic tac toe game was wrote shortly after I finished my Information Structures with Python course in May 2021.
-It is a simple program that doesn't require any complex data structure, and it was an excellent practice for someone who just started learning coding.
 After I understood the logics to create the game board, I wrote the entire program based out of how I like to play the game.
 With that, I added many details to the game to further increase playability.

 ## Player Interaction Features